Amit Mishra: Limited over career

 Mishra made his One Day International (ODI) debut against South Africa during the TVS Cup in 2003.
 Mishra played in the 2009 ICC Champions Trophy in South Africa.

 At the start of the Bangladesh tour, Mishra played in two ODIs against Sri Lanka and Bangladesh in a triangular tournament after Harbhajan was rested for the final two round-robin matches.
 He has been recalled for one day series against Zimbabwe July 2013.
 He won man of the match award for his 4/47 bowling against Zimbabwe in 3rd ODI played on 28 July 2013.

 Mishra managed to get most wickets by any bowler in a 5-match series or tournament against Zimbabwe July 2013.
 The spinner also equalled Indian bowling great Javagal Srinath's world record for the most wickets in a bilateral ODI series with 18 wickets.
-Srinath managed his feat in 7 matches so Mishra equaled the record in less matches.
+Srinath managed his feat in 7 matches so Mishra equaled the record in fewer matches.

-Mishra bowled a fine spell for two wickets against Pakistan in the 6th match of Asia Cup on 2 February 2014.
-Mishra's bowling figures of 2 for 28 from his 10 overs were the sixth best economical bowling figures in Asia Cup history (bowlers who have bowled a minimum of 10 overs are only considered).
-He was selected in the 2nd XI of the 2014 ICC World T20 Cup by Cricinfo.
+Mishra was selected in the 2nd XI of the 2014 ICC World T20 Cup by ESPNcricinfo.

 Mishra was included in the squad for India's 2016 tour of West Indies.
 He took three wickets in one of the two T20I games, taking his career-best 3/24 in it.
 In New Zealand's 2016–17 tour of India, he was included in the ODI side.
 He took 15 wickets in the five games, which included 5/18 in the final game that helped India win the series 3–2, and was awarded the Player of the Series.

 He was the leading wicket-taker for Haryana in the 2018–19 Vijay Hazare Trophy, with sixteen dismissals in nine matches.